TimoGuy/vue_upload_widget/README.md

 - [x] BUG: you can't upload the same file twice????
     - Turns out that the filepath gets saved in the file select input element, so if you select the same file twice, it will not trigger `@change`, so I had to reset the selected file so that the same file selected will still trigger `@change` (NOTE: this doesn't affect dropping a file in bc it doesn't use the file selection dialog)
 - [ ] Make it look good.
+    - [x] Do basic, overall styling.
-    - [ ] Fix progress bar's top right rounded corner (Look up how to have the background color change/scroll across instead of changing the width property maybe?)
+    - [x] Fix progress bar's top right rounded corner (Look up how to have the background color change/scroll across instead of changing the width property maybe?)
+        - [ ] Figure out how to get it to smoothly animate over.
     - [ ] Make the delete confirmation modal actually look like something.
+    - [x] Fix drag over flickering.
+- [ ] Limit filesize to 50mb
+    - [ ] Make check.
+    - [ ] Create UI side error message.
 - [ ] Limit to only 3 uploads at a time.
     - [ ] Have `IndividualFile.vue` emit event that their upload finished or failed.
     - [ ] Find next pending job and let it upload.